 Tips for This Easy Apple Cobbler Recipe

 - Cut apples may start to brown if left out too long.
-But, it won’t be noticeable once the brown sugar has been added and the fruit caramelizes.
-Sometimes, I’ll toss them with the lemon juice, cover them with plastic wrap, and place in the refrigerator if I know I won’t use them right away.
+But it won’t be noticeable once the brown sugar has been added and the fruit caramelizes.
+Sometimes, I’ll toss them with the lemon juice, cover them with plastic wrap, and place them in the refrigerator if I know I won’t use them right away.

 - Keep a close eye on the apples as they cook.
 I typically hang out in front of the stove so I can continue to stir as they go!
 If they burn, the final results may taste bitter, so constant stirring really is key.